Director of Advancement and Communications

 The school’s highest fundraising priority and sincerest philanthropic efforts are through unrestricted, tax-deductible donations made annually.
 These dollars are applied to the school’s operating budget to make “magic moments” for your students.
 Annual Fund allows the school to say “yes” to opportunities.

 A strong strategy will focus on gifts/pledges in September and October.
 Every gift, no matter the size counts.
-Gifts of $1500 or more are considered leadership gifts and donors are invited to the October 26, 2016 Claremont Society event.
+Gifts of $1,962 (significant to the school’s founding in 1962) or more are considered leadership gifts and donors are invited to the Claremont Society event in November.

 Some donors, foundations, & corporations restrict gifts to scholarships, endowment, programs, professional development, and technology and capital improvements.
 These gifts are closely aligned to school priorities.